jesuscc1993/blog-posts/RxJS/readme.md

 This is, by no means, an attempt to force an idea on others.
 This is an effort to expose the advantages of RxJS so that people realize it can potentially make their code cleaner and their lives easier.

+Some of the reasons I listed, such as debouncing, cancellation, error catching, etc. are already available to promises and callbacks but they equire more code complexity and often additional libraries.
+RxJS provides such features in a clean, readable and easy to implement manner.

 ## 1. Observables are streams

 [_"A stream is a sequence of data elements made available over time"_](<https://en.wikipedia.org/wiki/Stream_(computing)>).

 If you are used to utilizing promises or something more obscure you will most likely implement code that is only run once and then succeed or fail.

 [Observables](http://reactivex.io/rxjs/manual/overview.html#observable), on the other hand, are [data streams](https://en.wikipedia.org/wiki/Data_stream).
-As long as a subscription exist to an observable, the latter can keep emitting values and the former will receive and process them separately at the time they each arrive.
+They can keep emitting values and any [subscriptions](http://reactivex.io/rxjs/class/es6/Subscription.js~Subscription.html) will receive and process them separately at the time they each arrive.

-You can read about [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) to learn more about how this works.
+_You can read about [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) to learn more about how this works._

+In addition, there are two types of observables:

+- Cold observables are [unicast](https://en.wikipedia.org/wiki/Unicast) so they return an independent execution of the observable on subscription.
+  These might be used when performing pure operations with changing arguments or non-pure operations such as fetching data from a server that might change with time.

+- Hot observables are [multicast](https://en.wikipedia.org/wiki/Multicast) so they run by themselves and instead they register subscriptions in an internal list.
+  These might be used for continous streams, such as events, or pure operations with no arguments such as fetching master data from a server.
+  - RxJS provides us with [subjects](http://reactivex.io/rxjs/manual/overview.html#subject), which are both observables and [observers](http://reactivex.io/rxjs/class/es6/MiscJSDoc.js~ObserverDoc.html).
+Additionally to plain subjects, we have some other implementations with added features:
+    - [AsyncSubject](https://www.learnrxjs.io/subjects/asyncsubject.html): only emits its last value and only on completion.
+    - [BehaviorSubject](https://www.learnrxjs.io/subjects/behaviorsubject.html): keeps track of the last emission and emits it's value to new subscription.
+If no emission occured yet, the initial value is emitted.
+    - [ReplaySubject](https://www.learnrxjs.io/subjects/replaysubject.html): replays all emissions for late subscribers.

+_Note:_ [some operators](http://reactivex.io/rxjs/manual/overview.html#multicasting-operators) return a multicast observable from a unicast observable but a first subscription to the original cold observable is required in order to generate the hot observable and get it running.

+Subscriptions to observables are ignorant of whether the observable is unicast or multicast and make no difference on their implementation.

 ## 2. Extensive list of operators

 [_"Operators are the essential pieces that allow complex asynchronous code to be easily composed in a declarative manner"_](http://reactivex.io/rxjs/manual/overview.html#operators).

-RxJS presents [a lot of operators](http://reactivex.io/rxjs/manual/overview.html#categories-of-operators) that facilitate coding, including but not limited to most functions available to arrays. e.g.:
+RxJS presents [a lot of operators](http://reactivex.io/rxjs/manual/overview.html#categories-of-operators) that facilitate coding, including but not limited to most functions available to arrays.

+_Example:_

 ```javascript
 // observable